 Labour courts and labour appeal courts

 The labour courts have the same status as high courts.
 The labour courts adjudicate matters relating to labour disputes between employers and employees.
-Labour courts are mainly guided by the Labour Relations Act, (Act 66 of 1995), which deals with matters such as unfair labour practices.
-For example, dismissing an employee without giving notice.
+Labour courts are mainly guided by the Labour Relations Act, (Act 66 of 1995), which deals with matters such as unfair labour practices, e.g. dismissing an employee without giving notice.

-The right to equality is protected by law in the Promotion of Equality and Prevention of Unfair Discrimination Act, 2000 (Act 4 of 2000) and the Employment Equity Act, 1998 (Act 55 of 1998).
+The right to equality is protected by law in the Equality Act of 2000 and the Employment Equity Act, 1998 (Act 55 of 1998).
 The two Acts work in synergy.
 The Equality Act of 2000 aims to:

 - prevent and prohibit unfair discrimination and harassment